nguyenthanhtung2605/front-end-tips-and-tricks/README.md

 ## Install Angular CLI on MacOs

 1. Install npm using package manager.
-2. The above step (sets the directory owner of /usr/local/lib/node_modules/ to root.
+2. The above step (Step 1) the directory owner of /usr/local/lib/node_modules/ to root.
 3. Execute below command to set the owner to your user:

 ```sh